 Understanding your role as a Girl Scout volunteer

 Your most important role as a Girl Scout volunteer is to be excited about everything this opportunity affords you: a chance to help girls succeed, play a critical role in their lives, and watch them blossom!
 You also want to be someone who enjoys the activities you’ll be embarking on with the girls—whether you’re volunteering at a camp, working with girls who are traveling, or partnering with girls on a short-term series or a topic that interests them.

 As a Girl Scout volunteer, you’ll serve as a partner and role model to girls.
 You’ll also work closely with a co-volunteer, because two volunteers must be present at all times when working with girls, and at least one of those volunteers must be female and not related to the other adult.
 This is an important distinction that bears repeating: Men can serve as troop volunteers, but an adult female who is not related to the other volunteer must be present at all times, and only in cases of emergency is a girl to be alone with only one volunteer.
-Remember to also check the volunteer-to-girl ratios in the Quick-Start Guide and the “Safety-Wise” chapter of this handbook.
+Remember to also check the volunteer-to-girl ratios in the “Safety-Wise” chapter of this handbook.